AkhilaBhandari-1725/KVK-Live-Project/README.md

 This Android Application helps the users to Know which crops has what characteristics.
 One can have an idea how to take care of vegetables, fruits, etc through the videos provided and information provided in the pdfs format.

+In this project Andriod is the base langusge Used and I have also Integrated the API's which are written in PHP.

 This was an Live Project I worked on during Pandemic Situation in my free time.
 So as to develop my skills and interests in Development field.